VPN for WhatsApp Calling

 WhatsApp messages and WhatsApp calls do not always behave the same way.
 In some places, text messages may work while voice or video calling fails.
 That can happen because calling features use VoIP traffic, and VoIP may be treated differently by a network, ISP, workplace, school, hotel or country-level filter.

 Before assuming your account is blocked, separate the possible causes.
-A call problem may be caused by the current Wi-Fi network, the country you are in, the mobile carrier, app permissions, VPN detection, a weak connection, app version issues or temporary service problems.
+A call problem may be caused by the current WiFi network, the country you are in, the mobile carrier, app permissions, VPN detection, a weak connection, app version issues, battery saver settings, background data restrictions or temporary service problems.

 ProblemWhat it may meanWhat to test